-View cart “Building Capacity in Child Welfare Systems: DV Specialized Positions” has been added to your cart.
+View cart “Building Domestic Violence Health Care Responses in Indian Country: A Promising Practices Report (PDF only)” has been added to your cart.

 Showing 1–16 of 108 results

 Addressing Intimate Partner Violence, Reproductive and Sexual Coercion: A Guide for Obstetric, Gynecologic and Reproductive Health Care Settings (PDF)

 This Guide specifically examines how IPV and reproductive coercion impact contraceptive use and birth control sabotage; condom use; unintended pregnancy; and the role of pregnancy coercion, including exposure to STIs.
 The latest data in each of these areas is explored, in addition to identifying tools such as safety cards, posters

 Using the familiar and concrete framework of woman-defined advocacy, the Guide explains advocates’ important role in safety planning and offers practical suggestions when victims are in contact with current or former partners.
 This publication is available as a digital download only.

 Aging with Respect is an intervention addressing elder abuse, neglect and intimate partner violence with those later in life.
 It is developed for those patients/clients with agency and capacity in non-crisis, non-emergency situations that provides information about healthy and safe relationships, and the impact of unhealthy relationships on health and wellbeing.

 The 11” x 17” poster may be used in any community or health setting frequented by men and boys including Tribal offices, schools, gyms, batter’s intervention programs, health care facilities and visitation centers.

 The General Health safety card features 10 panels, 5 panels each side, and folds up to the size of a business card (3.5" x 2") for discretion.
 Designed for women receiving health care services, the card helps women recognize how their relationship impacts their health and the lives of their children,